This post may contain affiliate links.

-In addition to repairing RV’s, Ed will soon be releasing an online course called “Fix It Yourself” aimed at teaching RV owners how to do their own basic maintenance and repairs.
+In addition to repairing RV’s, Ed has created an online course called “Fix It Yourself” aimed at teaching RV owners how to do their own basic maintenance and repairs.
 Through the course, Ed’s goal is to help RV owners save thousands of dollars on repair costs by learning how to fix some of the most common RV problems on their own…and prevent them from happening in the first place.
-(Those interested in this course can get on the waiting list to be notified when it’s published and get some tips emailed to them in the meantime!)

 Ed loves that his business includes educating RV owners in addition to the mechanical work.
 “I love that I get to teach others stuff they didn’t know about their own system,” he says.
 “Seeing people’s ‘lightbulb’ moments after talking through their problems is awesome.
 I know RVing is a dream to a lot of people, but not every moment is a dream.
 I like that I can come in and make a really scary and stressful time much calmer.
 And help them know what to do the next time something goes wrong.”

 Ed’s advice to people interested in doing what he does:

 Ed strongly recommends the RV Service Academy he attended in Florida: “If you’re looking to start an RV mobile repair business, it’s the only option.
 Those courses that are only a week or weekend long are really not enough hands-on training to be a proper business in my opinion.”